facebook/react-native/docs/CustomWebViewAndroid.md

 );
 ```

-If you want to add custom props to your native component, you can use `nativeComponentProps` on the web view.
+If you want to add custom props to your native component, you can use `nativeConfig.props` on the web view.

 For events, the event handler must always be set to a function.
 This means it isn't safe to use the event handler directly from `this.props`, as the user might not have provided one.
 The standard approach is to create a event handler in your class, and then invoking the event handler given in `this.props` if it exists.